 Controllers oversee the accounting operations for a company.
 A controller’s responsibilities often include managing budgets and providing guidance for the company’s financial decisions.
 As a CMA, your attention to detail and communication skills will be key in this role.

-If you are interested in investing, then becoming an investment manager could be an option for you.
-You’ll be responsible for researching and analyzing potential investments and making decisions on how to allocate the company’s funds.
+If you’re a CMA interested in investing, you should consider becoming an investment manager.
+In this role, you’ll be responsible for researching and analyzing potential investments and deciding how to allocate a company’s funds.

 Managing investments might appeal to you if you have an entrepreneurial spirit and enjoy taking risks.